Bicentennial Nature Trust

 - Approach the local Community Foundation and county officials to request letters of support.

 - Submit the completed application ahead of the quarterly deadline.
 Please provide a “scoring guide” addressing each item of the sample score sheet..
 Include a brief justification for each point.
 Note: Projects are scored subjectively by the DNR Division Directors, and points are awarded at their discretion.

 How Can I Help?

 - Talk to local community leaders to make sure they know about this exciting opportunity.
 Examples might include your city or county parks department, trail groups, and local philanthropic organizations (such as the network of county community foundations).

 - Make a contribution.
 Your gift will be leveraged $1:1 with outside donations - in other words, $1 buys $2 worth of land for conservation and recreation.
 Donations are handled by the Indiana Natural Resources Foundation and are tax deductible.
 There are two methods for donating.
 They include:

-- Donate online (please mention Bicentennial Nature Trust in the line marked “in honor of”) by clicking here.
+- Donate online (please mention Bicentennial Nature Trust in the line marked “in honor of”).